FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 	e.
 Check Add generated file to map

 	f.
-Click OK to run the Heatmap tool
+Click OK to run the Heatmap Plugin

 ![Heatmap Parameters](figures/Heatmap_Parameters.png "Heatmap Parameters")

-7. Restyle the Texas layer with a Fill style of Transparent fill and a thick yellow Border.
+7. Restyle the Texas layer with a Fill style of Transparent fill and a thick yellow border.
 Drag the Texas layer to the top of the Layer panel (figure below).

 ![Heatmap from Place Names](figures/Heatmap_from_Place_Names.png "Heatmap from Place Names")

-8. Now you will run the tool again but you will weight the town points by their population.
-Run the Heatmap tool again.
-This time name the Output TownPopDensity.tif.
+8. Now you will run the plugin again but you will weight the town points by their population.
+Run the Heatmap Plugin again.
+This time name the Output raster TownPopDensity.tif.
 9. Check the Advanced box and check Use weight from field.
 10. Choose POPULATION as the weight field.
 This will create a heat map based on the population values of each town (figure below).
 Click OK to execute the tool.